 - Sees KL, Clark HW.
 Opioid use in the treatment of chronic pain: assessment of addiction.
 J Pain Symptom Manage.
 1993; 8:257-264.

 Version History: This Fast Fact was originally edited by David E Weissman MD.
 2nd Edition published July 2006.
-Current version re-copy-edited April 2009 and May 2016.
+3rd edition published in May 2016.
+In March 2022, it underwent significant revision by Sean Marks MD.

 Fast Facts and Concepts are edited by Sean Marks MD (Medical College of Wisconsin) and associate editor Drew A Rosielle MD (University of Minnesota Medical School), with the generous support of a volunteer peer-review editorial board, and are made available online by the Palliative Care Network of Wisconsin (PCNOW); the authors of each individual Fast Fact are solely responsible for that Fast Fact’s content.
 The full set of Fast Facts are available at Palliative Care Network of Wisconsin with contact information, and how to reference Fast Facts.